Seifert hypersurfaces of 2-knots and Chern-Simons functional: Acknowledgements

 \section{Acknowledgements}

 The author would like to express his deep gratitude to Mikio Furuta for the helpful suggestions.
 The author also appreciates Aliakbar Daemi for discussing an alternative proof of \cref{Ma18} using his invariants $\{\Gamma_Y(k)\}$.
 The author would also like to express his appreciation to Mizuki Fukuda for asking him about examples of $2$-knots.
 The author also wishes to thank Seiichi Kamada for informing him of several results for ribbon 2-knots and giving him several interesting questions.
-The author would also like to express his appreciation to Nobuo Iida for suggesting to consider $2$-knots in general $4$-manifolds.
-The author was supported by JSPS KAKENHI Grant Number 17J04364, the Program for Leading Graduate Schools, MEXT, Japan and JPSJ Grant-in-Aid Scientific Research on Innovative Areas Discrete Geometric Analysis for Materials Design (Grant No.\ 17H06460 and No.\ 17H06461), MEXT, Japan.
+The author would like to express his appreciation to Nobuo Iida for suggesting to consider $2$-knots in general $4$-manifolds.
+The author also appreciates Kouki Sato for giving me several comments of the first draft.
+The author wishes to thank Junpei Yasuda for informing me a relation between the triple intersection number of a 2-knot and ribbon 2-knots.
+The author was supported by JSPS KAKENHI Grant Number 17J04364, 20K22319, the Program for Leading Graduate Schools, MEXT, Japan and JPSJ Grant-in-Aid Scientific Research on Innovative Areas Discrete Geometric Analysis for Materials Design (Grant No.\ 17H06461), MEXT, Japan and RIKEN iTHEMS Program.